9 The Strand Penshurst

 Mesotherapy is an interventional injection technique that is performed by health care professionals.
 Mesotherapy is an effective alternative for the treatment of cellulite, weight loss, hair loss and also face and neck rejuvenation.
 Unlike surgery, mesotherapy is virtually painless, requires no post operative recovery time, requires no bandages or girdles and no anaesthesia is necessary.
 While many surgical procedures require one to two weeks recovery, patients undergoing mesotherapy have no interruptions to their daily life.

 Mesotherapy involves an injection of a customised mixture of vitamins, amino acids, and medications just millimeters under the skin into problematic areas.
 Just a “drop” of solution is used at each injection site.

 The results with Mesotherapy are dramatic.
-After completing a series of mesotherapy treatments, generally over a three-month period of time, patients notice improvement in skin quality, less dimpling of the skin, and weight reduction including a loss of approximately ten pounds and one to two clothing sizes.
+After completing a series of mesotherapy treatments, generally over a three-month period of time, patients notice improvement in skin quality, less dimpling of the skin, and weight reduction.

 Uses of Mesotherapy

 The cosmetic use of mesotherapy includes weight loss, cellulite reduction, hair re-growth, face and neck rejuvenation, body sculpting, redefining body contours and several medical uses.
 The procedure of injections remains the same, however the ingredients of these tiny injections differ:

 - Stretch Marks – Mesotherapy can erase and re-pigment stretch marks in mild and severe cases.